cskozlowski/mmu2/doc/BOM.md

                   ( I had a spare probe laying around so I have NOT tried this inductive probe) (they are also available from aliexpress.com)
 * 1  7mm ball bearing  (mcmaster.carr or amazon), you only need one but you will have to buy many more
+* 2  6mm OD x .45mm thick brass tubing (ksmetals.com - part #982, this comes in 300mm length and you will have to cut it down)

 ## Custom STL Files
 * 1  MMU2 to PTFE Festo Coupler